 Whether you’re just hanging a picture or building an entire house, getting things level is part of the project.
 Here, we'll share tips gathered through years in the trades that’ll help you get the job done quicker, easier or more accurately.

 Getting a row of pictures to line up at the top can be tricky, especially if the hanging wires are different lengths.
 Here’s a tip from a professional picture hanger: Use a laser to create a level reference line.
 Hook a tape measure to the picture wire and pull it tight.
 Measure to the top of the picture frame.
 On the wall, measure down from a level line and mark this distance at the centerline of your new picture location.
 Align the hook of the picture hanger with the mark and nail it to the wall.
 Repeat this process for all of the pictures, and their tops will be perfectly aligned.
-After checking out these expert leveling tips, be sure to take a peek at these marking hacks that will also come in handy on the job.

 If you need to make a long, level line and don’t own or have access to a laser, try this method.
 Mark the desired height of your line on the wall.
 Hold your level at the mark and adjust it until the bubble is centered.
 Then make a mark at the opposite end of the level.
 Extend the line by stretching a chalk line and aligning it with both marks.
 If you’re working indoors, use dust-off marking chalk, which is easy to erase.
 Stretch the chalk line and snap it to create a perfectly level line across the wall.

 Pre-Level Your Doorjambs